 Safari lodges and camps serve international-style cuisine, generally of an extremely high standard, along with local beer and imported wine and spirits.
 Good restaurants and bars can be found in main towns, often within hotels.
 Beef and goat are very popular meats.
 Elsewhere, food is more basic: millet and sorghum porridge are the local staples.

 Tap water is considered safe to drink, although outside main cities and towns, visitors are advised to check first and sterilise water if in any doubt.
 Bottled water is available in most tourist centres.
 Filtered water is available at most camps and shops offer bottled water - it is advised to be well stocked of bottled water if you are travelling off the beaten track.
 Milk is pasteurised, and dairy products, local meat, poultry, seafood, fruit and vegetables are generally safe.

-A discretionary 5 to 10% tip is typical for restaurant bills.
+A discretionary five-to-ten-percent tip is typical for restaurant bills.
 In many places, a service charge is automatically added.
 It is customary to tip the game guide and lodge staff while on safari.

 Electrical sockets (outlets) in Botswana usually supply electricity at between 220 and 240 volts AC.
 If you're plugging in an appliance that was built for 220-240 volt electrical input, or an appliance that is compatible with multiple voltages, then an adapter is all you need.